Murat-Karakaya/Tulip-theme/README.md

 ### Primary

-Note that primary doesn't just affect the media osd. toggle elements and buttons are affected as well.
+Note that primary doesn't just affect the media OSD.
+Toggle elements and buttons are affected as well.

   | Default | Primary |
   |:----:|:--------:|